Huge emergency operation under way after building collapse in Miami | Law-Order

 - United States

+Eyewitness video obtained by Reuters showed neighbors gathering across the street from the rubble of a collapsed tower.
+"This whole building here, it's completely gone," a person can be heard saying.

 "MBPD and @MiamiBeachFire are assisting the Town of Surfside at a partial building collapse located at 8777 Collins Avenue in Surfside, Florida.
 Multiple police and fire agencies from across Miami-Dade are assisting," the police said.
-The reason for the collapse is unknown.
+The reason for the collapse was not given.

-"Miami-Dade Fire Rescue is on scene of a partial building collapse near 88 Street & Collins Avenue.
-Over 80 MDFR units including #TRT are on scene with assistance from municipal fire departments," the department said. https://bit.ly/3gYZBLF
+"Miami-Dade Fire Rescue is on the scene of a partial building collapse near 88 Street & Collins Avenue," the department said.
+It said more than 80 units were on the scene including rescue teams.
+The 12-story building was built in 1981 and has more than 130 units, according to NBC Miami.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)